 The steps are very simple.
 Let us take an example to better explain the process.
 Imagine you have to create a discount on your store that says, “All orders above $500 will get 15% discount”.
 Here’s how to do it using the Woo Discount Rules plugin.

-It only takes under 5 minutes to download the plugin and install in your WordPress Website.
+It only takes less than 5 minutes to download the plugin and install in your WordPress Website.

 A price level rule applies the discount on the product level (on products or categories).
 Whereas a cart level rule applies the discount on the cart level (on subtotal or number of cart items or based on other cart details like billing city).